Aeroraven/Aria/readme.md

 This repository serves as the record for the time I used to learn miscellaneous algorithms.

 - **Aria**: Some scenes rendered via WebGL2
+  - No third-party library (like `three.js` or `babylon.js`) is used
 - **Anthem**: Some scenes rendered via Vulkan
+  - The project is aimed at learning (including programming language basics), so the architectural design is messy.
+This has been alleviated in refactored version [Ifrit-v2](https://github.com/Aeroraven/ifrit-v2)